johnpanos/PanosUI-old/README.md

 # TODO:
 1. Connect to a Wayland display to allocate buffers and subscribe to events
-2. Create a scene graph with Cairo
+2. Create a scene graph with Skia
-3. Get Pango/Cairo rendering to the Wayland buffer
+3. Get Skia rendering to the Wayland buffer
 4. Implement event traversals on scene graph
 5. Integrate layer shell protocol

 # Planned library usage
-Cairo, Pango, libwayland, and wlr-layer-shell-unstable-v1-client.
+Skia, libwayland, and wlr-layer-shell-unstable-v1-client.